kartiktoogoated/2d-metaverse/README.md

 - **User-Friendly Interface:** An intuitive design that makes joining and interacting effortless.
 - **Customizable Avatars:** Personalize your digital presence within the metaverse.
 - **Optimized Performance:** A lightweight architecture ensuring smooth user experiences.

-## Technologies Used

-- **HTML5, CSS3, and JavaScript:** Core technologies for building the user interface and interactions.
-- **WebSockets:** For real-time, bi-directional communication between clients.
-- **Canvas API / SVG:** Utilized for rendering dynamic 2D graphics.
-- **Additional Libraries/Frameworks:**
-  - *(e.g., React, Node.js, or any other tools you have used)*

 ## Getting Started